ZeroIntensity/hoist/docs/index.md

 ## What is Hoist

-Hoist is a library created to make client-server communication very simple.
+Hoist is a library created to make client-server communication very easy, or just to provide a personal API for developer.

 At its core, it's just a WebSocket/HTTP library, but built in a way to make the developers life easy while keeping communication flexible and predictable.